chebfun/chebsite/docs/functions/chebfun/constructor.md

     construction preferences to be passed to the constructor.
 See CHEBFUNPREF for more details on preferences.

-    In particular, if PREF.ENABLEBREAKPOINTDETECTION = TRUE and OP is a function_handle or a string, then the constructor adaptively introduces additional breakpoints into the domain so as to better represent the function.
-These are returned as the second output argument in [FUNS, END] =
-    <span class="helptopic">constructor</span>(OP, DOM).
+    In particular, if PREF.SPLITTING = TRUE and OP is a function_handle or a string, then the constructor adaptively introduces additional breakpoints into the domain so as to better represent the function.
+These are returned as the second output argument in [FUNS, END] = <span class="helptopic">constructor</span>(OP, DOM).

     The DATA structure input contains information which needs to be passed to the lower layers about parameters which may affect the construction process.